 Only if the relationship ended for the wrong reasons, only one person wanted it over, or there are unresolved issues.
 Some to do with the relationship and others not resolved from the past that emerged again.

 9. Knowing that you have met couples of all ages, races, and sexualities, can you tell me one of the most inspiring cases of marriage counseling you’ve helped throughout all these years?

 I wouldn’t know where to begin.
 That’s a whole separate interview.
 Probably when I have been able to get people back to their vulnerabilities after they have been armored for a long time and take that relationship to a place neither partner has ever been before.
 That can happen to anyone of any age or culture, but it is most beautiful to see when they have never believed it could happen.

-Thank you once again, Randi for taking time of your busy schedule to answer my questions.
-It was informative and delightful to be able to talk to someone who is so experience in the field of relationship.
+Thank you once again, Randi for taking time out of your busy schedule to answer these questions.
+It was informative and delightful to be able to talk to someone who is so experienced in the field of relationships.
 What does love mean to you?
 We would love to hear what you think in the comments below!

-Also, if you’ve enjoyed this article, do give it a share on your social media.
-It encourages us to seek and do more interviews with psychologists.
+Also, if you’ve enjoyed this article, share it on your social media.
+It encourages us to seek out and do more interviews with psychologists.